 This fascinating castle has been standing on the Isle of Mull since the 13th-century but was left in ruin until only around a hundred years ago, at which time an extensive restoration project began to return the dilapidated building into something resembling its former glory.

-The castle sits on a promontory overlooking the beautiful Sound of Mull and is surrounded on all sides by a wide expanse of grassland that’s a haven for wildlife.
+The castle sits on a promontory overlooking the beautiful Sound of Mull and it’s surrounded on all sides by a wide expanse of grassland that’s a haven for wildlife.

 There are also several areas of shingle beach that kids can run around and explore, while adults will appreciate the stunning views towards Tobermory in the north with the constant flow of ships that make their way towards Mull’s biggest town.
 It’s a really interesting place to visit and although many of the rooms in the castle are off-limits there’s still plenty to see.